Frequently Asked Questions

 Applicants must be in the middle year(s) of study on an undergraduate or integrated Masters course - first and final year students are not eligible.

-If your degree includes a year abroad or industrial placement in the middle of your studies, it is for you to decide whether undertaking a JRA project before or after your time away would work best for you.
-Likewise, students on an integrated Masters may choose to complete the JRA after their second or third year of study.
-Please note that these students are only eligible to complete the JRA scheme once.
+If your degree includes a year abroad or industrial placement in the middle of your studies, it is for you to decide whether undertaking a JRA project before or after your time away would work best for you. - Can I undertake a JRA research project overseas?

-Can I share a JRA research project with another student?
+- Can I share a JRA research project with another student?

 No, a joint research project with other students is not possible as the JRA is about individual research, in order to give undergraduates a sense of postgraduate study or a career in research.

-Can I get support with writing the research proposal or application?
+- Can I get support with writing the research proposal or application?

 The research proposal is a collaboration between the student and the supervisor.
 In some disciplines the supervisor may write the proposal, for example where the project is lab-based, but you will need to write an additional section on the context and impact of the proposed research (this is explained in more detail on the application form).

-For more help ask your School office or your potential supervisor and examples of previous JRA applications can be found here, under Step 4: Prepare a research proposal.
+For more help ask your School office or your potential supervisor and examples of previous JRA applications can be found here: - How do I apply for the JRA programme?

 A detailed breakdown of the JRA application process can be found on our Applying for the JRA Scheme page.
 We recommend that you take the time to read this fully and then email undergraduate-research@sussex.ac.uk if you have any further questions.

-Can I come up with my own research project, or join an existing project?
+- Can I come up with my own research project, or join an existing project?

-How do I find a supervisor?
+- How do I find a supervisor?
 How do I identify an existing research project?

-See our Applying for the JRA Scheme page for advice on finding a supervisor (Step 3) and deciding on a research project, as well as our Guidelines for approaching a supervisor.
+See our Applying for the JRA Scheme page for advice on finding a supervisor and deciding on a research project, as well as our Guidelines for approaching a supervisor.
 We don't take into account whether your proposed supervisor had a JRA student last year, and they don't need to have previous JRA experience.
 There is a Supervisors FAQs section on the website for JRA supervisors, which you could share with them if they have any queries.

-Some School offices may keep a list of research projects associated with specific academic staff who are open to supervising a JRA.
-You could contact them as well as approaching individual academics directly.
-A partial list of potential JRA projects will be available on this site once applications open and will be added to as Schools provide information.
+Some School offices may keep a list of research projects associated with specific academic staff who are open to supervising a JRA, so you could contact them as well as approaching individual academics directly. - What is a JRA mentor?
+How does a mentor differ from a supervisor?

 A mentor is a PhD researcher who supports you during your JRA project.
 They will usually be based in the same School as your JRA supervisor, and may work in the same research area.
+They are not intended to replace your JRA supervisor, or to take on some of the supervisor's work in supporting you.

 Typically JRAs find a supervisor first then work together to identify a mentor.
 A mentor is optional but can be beneficial in providing additional support during your JRA project and in introducing you to the doctoral community, enriching your JRA experience.